Manuèle Bernardi, was born in 1959 in Saint-Tropez, France. She lives and works in Roussilon, France.

-In her installations, of which the fragile material , of paper and wax, is strengthened by invisible threads,
+In her installations, the fragile material , of paper, plastic, seeds, ..., is strengthened by invisible

-Manuèle studies the flora and fauna as the source of an inspiration for a common life where
+threads, Manuèle studies the flora and fauna as the source of an inspiration for a common life

-heart a disturbing fragility.
-Attached to nylon threads, these little things flicker happily on
+disturbing fragility.
+Attached to nylon threads, these little things icker happily on themselves,

-themselves, unaware of their meaning.
-Individually they are only the traces of a past life, of a
+unaware of their meaning.
+Individually they are only the traces of a past life, of a manslaughter,

-manslaughter, together they reform a quivering ecosystem that seeks to protect its center.
+together they reform a quivering ecosystem that seeks to protect its center.
+A new constellation

 Benjamin Bichard was born in Nice, France, in 1982.
 He’s graduated from the famous Villa Arson in 2010.